riichard/riichard/bower_components/jekyll-rest-api/README.md

 }
 ```
 This will contain all keys defined in `_config.yml`.
 Due to a conflict with jekyll, this file couldn't be named `config.json` but is named `settings.json` instead.

+##### JSONP - Cross domain access
+To access this file cross domain, you can load `/settings.js` and create a callback function called `jekyllSettingsCallback`.
+Due to technical limitations of static file servers it's not possible to pass a custom callback function name.